aaron-imbrock/cf-notes/wsl.md

 Cliff Notes of the [WSL Setup Guide](https://codefellows.github.io/setup-guide/)

 All code blocks can be copy/pasted into the terminal unless noted otherwise. ***Reboots are not required except where called out.***
+These notes are for staff of CodeFellows and not intended for students.
+If you're a student reading this, you should follow the official guide linked to above.

 ## In POWERSHELL (ADMIN)